 - Arrive early to enjoy the Christmas caroling, but don't hang around when the line forms for dinner.
 Tables are assigned, but seats are not.
 The last people seated may have to crane their necks to see the stage.
 Don't let that be you.

-- Take all the pictures you like before entering, but Squire Bracebridge asks his guests to refrain from photography during the meal.
+- Take all the pictures you like before entering the dining hall, but Squire Bracebridge asks his guests to refrain from photography during the meal.

 - Children under age three are not allowed, and babysitting services are not available.

-- The best place to stay is at the Majestic hotel where you can walk to your room afterward.
-Buses will also take you to and from the Yosemite Lodge at The Falls, Curry Village, and Wawona.
+- You can check all your lodging options, but the best place to stay is at the Majestic Hotel where you can walk to your room afterward.
+Buses will also take you to the event from the Yosemite Lodge at The Falls, Curry Village, and Wawona.

 Bracebridge Dinner Tickets and Reservations